linkb15/linkb15/README.md

 - 📈 Built projects and have a blast
 - ❤️ I love working in a team and learn from each others
 - 💬 Ask me about anything [here](https://github.com/linkb15/linkb15/issues)
+- ✍️ I am writing a tech blog as well.
+[Subscribe](https://linkb.hashnode.dev/newsletter) for more updates!

 **Languages and Tools:**